Related services and key industries

 Jordan Deering represents corporate clients and investors relating to all aspects of fraud, bribery, corruption, white collar crime, and corporate investigations.
 She acts for victims of Ponzi schemes, mortgage fraud, employee theft, and other fraud schemes.
 Jordan provides advice to her clients respecting compliance with and investigations pertaining to the Corruption of Foreign Public Officials Act.
 She is regularly called upon by clients to assist in developing fraud and corruption prevention policies and programs, including whistleblower programs, compliance officer training, and risk assessment.

-Jordan acts for a number of financial institutions in litigation relating to Bills of Exchange Act issues, cheque kiting, conversion, and fraud-related matters.
+She acts for a number of financial institutions in litigation relating to Bills of Exchange Act issues, cheque kiting, conversion, and fraud-related matters.

 Jordan also has significant experience in insolvency and restructuring, including mandates involving proposals, restructurings, receiverships, enforcement, and fraudulent conveyances or preferences, with application to the Bankruptcy and Insolvency Act, Companies' Creditors Arrangement Act, Civil Enforcement Act, Fraudulent Preferences Act, and other similar legislation.